catalyst-app/Catalyst/README.md

   - `DISCORD_BUG_WEBHOOK_TOKEN` allows sending error messages to Discord, should be format `channel-id/token`
   - `TELEGRAM_CHAT` and `TELEGRAM_TOKEN` allows sending error messages to Telegram; should be a chat ID and a bot token respectively

 For simplicity, we provide a starter `docker-compose.yaml` which will startup a database.
 For this, you should only need to set environment variables `MARIADB_ROOT_PASSWORD` and `DB_PASSWORD`, both of which can be random values.
+You will also need to provide `./catalyst-keys` (as described above) and `./catalyst-data` (mirroring `external_assets` in the repository).

 Please note that no SSL or security is provided in this docker compose configuration; **you must use a reverse proxy** like Traefik to provide SSL and other important features.
 Additionally, this configuration exposes port 8081 as a database management interface; **you must not expose this port to the internet**.